LLNL/axom/src/components/shroud/docs/tutorial.rst

       - decl: void Method1()

 The method ``new`` has the attribute **+constructor** to mark it as a constructor.
-It must be after the argument list to make the attribute apply to the function as a whole instead of just the result.
+In this example the empty paren expression is required to apply the annotation to the function instead of the result.
 Likewise, ``delete`` is marked as a destructor.
+These annotations will create wrappers over the ``new`` and ``delete`` keywords.

 The file ``wrapClass1.h`` will have an opaque struct for the class.
 This is to allows some measure of type safety over using ``void``